TCP-Lab/x.FASTQ/README.md

 >   location (i.e., the log file);
 > * `&` at the end of the line, is to run the command in the background and get
 >   the shell prompt active again.
-* each script saves its own log file in the experiment-specific target directory using a common filename pattern, namely
+* each module (except `x.FASTQ` and `metaharvest`) saves its own log file in the experiment-specific target directory using a common filename pattern, namely
     ```
     Z_<ScriptID>_<FastqID>_<DateStamp>.log
     Z_<ScriptID>_<ExperimentID>_<DateStamp>.log